 - Recognize the different clinicopathological and histologic forms of well-differentiated and dedifferentiated liposarcoma.

 - Utilize genetic and immunohistochemical studies in the diagnostic evaluation of benign and malignant lipomatous tumors.

-- Understand the pathologic manifestations of lipomatous tumors of bone.
+- Understand the pathologic manifestations of lipomatous tumors of bone and soft tissue.

 |1:30 PM||Challenges and Solutions for Atypical Lipomatous Tumor/Well Differentiated Liposarcoma Diagnosis